iishu/SQL-Commands/README.md

 //It will show the data of students whose marks are >80 and will show only the data of 3 students

+## ORDER BY Clause

+to sort data in ascending(ASC) or descending(DESC)  order

+SELECT * FROM student

+ORDER BY marks ASC;

+this will show the data according to marks in increasing order